How is CBD Stored?

 So many questions.

-Let's jump into how to store CBD so that you can get most of out of it.
+Let's jump into how to store CBD so that you can get the most out of it.

 We'll also cover why the type of CBD you have can really affect how it should be stored.